Music Director and Conductor Robert Baldwin

 Also an accomplished violist, he has had a variety of experiences, including guest appearances with the Amadeus Trio, and the Saint Petersburg and Stanford String Quartets, and the Sedona Chamber Music Festival.
 He was violist of the Arizona-based Coconino Chamber Ensemble from 1989-1999.
 He has been principal violist of the Flagstaff Symphony, Arkansas Symphony, and Arizona Opera and has performed with the Utah Symphony, Lexington Philharmonic, and Utah Chamber Artists, among others.
 Recent solo appearances on viola and viola d’amore include recitals and concerto performances in the United States, Germany and Mexico.

 Dr. Baldwin has studied conducting in the United States and in Saint Petersburg, Russia.
 He holds degrees from the University of Northern Colorado, University of Iowa, and the University of Arizona, where he received the 1996 Graduate Achievement Award.
 His conducting teachers have included Mikhail Kukushkin, Alexander Polishuk, James Dixon, Duilio Dobrin, Eugene Corporon, and Gregg Hanson.
 He studied viola with Vernon Ashcraft, Ronald Smith, William Preucil, Sr., and Jeffrey Showell.
 His wife, Maria is also a violist and music educator, and performs in the Salt Lake Symphony.
 He makes his home in Salt Lake City, Utah where, in his spare time, he enjoys reading, hiking, fishing and spending time with his family.

 Assistant Conductor Lawrence Spell

-Before joining the Salt Lake Symphony, Larry Spell was the Music Director and Conductor of the Pitt Community College Symphony Orchestra in Greenville, North Carolina.
+Before joining the Salt Lake Symphony, Lawrence Spell was the Music Director and Conductor of the Pitt Community College Symphony Orchestra in Greenville, North Carolina.
 The PCCSO was founded by Mr. Spell in 2007 with the purpose of providing a learning ensemble for Pitt Community College music students and an opportunity for community musicians to continue practicing their art.
 In addition to his duties leading the orchestra, Mr. Spell was responsible for ensuring the success of all the performing arts programs at PCC in his role as the Coordinator for Music and Drama.
 Mr. Spell is also Music Director and Conductor for the Symphony of Hope, an annual benefit concert that has raised thousands of dollars for cancer treatment.